Internal

 There were checks on the king, but these came mainly from a few groups of aristocrats in the parliaments (high courts)

-During the 1700's, French writers called philosophes and philosophers from other countries raised new ideas about freedom
+During the 1700's, French writers called philosophes & philosophers from other countries raised new ideas about freedom

 Some of these thinkers, including Jean Jacques Rousseau, suggested that the right to govern came from the people

-The Fr Rev began with a government financial crisis but quickly became a movement of reform & violent change
+The Fr Rev began w/ a govt financial crisis but quickly became a movement of reform & violent change

 The financial crisis developed because the nation had gone deeply into debt to finance fighting in the Seven Years' War (1756-1763) & the Revolutionary War in America (1775-1783)